Is It Okay To Pause Therapy? Mental Health Advice For Taking A Break

 Recharging emotionally

 Therapy sometimes calls on us to confront traumatic events, emotional blockages, or uncomfortable realizations about ourselves.
 Although this process may be necessary for healing, it can also be emotionally exhausting at times.
 After a particularly intense series of sessions, you might feel the need to press pause.
 Common signs that you may benefit from a pause could include increased stress or anxiety.
-You may feel that it would be helpful to take time to recharge emotionally and sort through your feelings about what’s come up so far in therapy.
-This can be a good time to focus on other aspects of your life that could improve mental health, such as exercise and mindfulness.
+You may feel it would be helpful to take time to recharge emotionally and process your feelings about what’s come up so far in therapy.
+This can be a good time to focus on other aspects of your life that could improve mental health and self-awareness, such as exercise and mindfulness.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.